simopt-admin/simopt/simopt/README.markdown

 ## Getting Started
 Please make sure you have the following dependencies installed: Python 3, numpy, scipy, and matplotlib.
 Then clone the repo.
-To see an example of how to run an experiment of a solver on a problem, please view or run demo/demo\_solver\_problem.py.
+To see an example of how to run an Experiment of a solver on a problem, please view or run demo/demo\_solver\_problem.py.
 A graphical user interface (GUI) is now available.

 # User Guide for the Graphical User Interface of SimOpt
-The main page for the GUI has all the options necessary to add an experiment to the list and generate desirable plots for it.
-At the top are the three ways to create or continue working with an experiment.
+The main page for the GUI has all the options necessary to add an Experiment to the list or load an existing Experiment and generate desirable plots for it.
+At the top of the main page are the three ways to create or continue working with an existing Experiment:

-There are three main ways to start an experiment:
-Load a pickle file of a previously created experiment.
+* Load a .pickle file of a previously created Experiment.
-Cross-design experiment of a collection of problem-solver pairs.
+* Generate a cross-design Experiment, which is a collection of problem-solver pairs or a MetaExperiment.
-Create an individual experiment on a single problem-solver pair.
+* Create an individual Experiment on a single problem-solver pair.

-At the bottom, there is a frame containing all experiments.
-The experiments are in different tabs, depending on if they are single problem-solver pairs, a (currently called) MetaExperiment made from a cross-design), or if they are ready to be postnormalized and prepared for plotting.
+At the bottom, there is a frame containing all Experiments.
+The Experiments are listed in different tabs: the first tab lists the individual problem-solver pairs ready to be run or post-replicated, the second tab lists the (currently called) MetaExperiments made from the cross-design, and the third tab lists the or if they are ready to be post-normalized and prepared for plotting.

 ## Installation
 This GUI depends on Python 3, numpy, scipy, matplotlib, Pillow, and tkinter. <br>
 To run the GUI, navigate to the Simopt/simopt directory and run ``` python3 GUI.py ```

 ## Adding Experiments
-This section will explain how to add experiments to the Experiments or MetaExperiments queue.
+This section will explain how to add Experiments to the Experiments or MetaExperiments queue.

-### Load a File
+### Loading a File
-* In the top left corner, a user can click "Load File".
-Their file system will pop up, and the user can navigate to an appropriate \*.pickle file to select.
+* In the top left corner, you can click "Load File".
+Your file system will pop up, and you can navigate to an appropriate \*.pickle file to select.
 * The file must be \*.pickle, and if it is not, the GUI will throw an error.
-* Once an experiment is loaded, it will be added to the Queue of Experiments.
+* Once an Experiment is loaded, it will be added to the Queue of Experiments.
-* The Run and Postprocess buttons will be updated to accurately represent if the experiment has already been run and postprocessed.
+* The Run and Post-Process buttons will be updated to accurately represent if the Experiment has already been run and post-processed.

 ### Creating an Experiment through the GUI
-Instead of loading in an experiment, the user can create one from the main page of the GUI:
+Instead of loading in an existing Experiment, you can create one from the main page of the GUI:
-* First, select a solver from the "Solver" dropdown.
+* First, select a solver from the "Solver" dropdown list.
 * Change factors associated with the solver as necessary.
-* All solvers with unique factors must have unique names (no two solvers can have the same name, but different factors)
+* All solvers with unique factors must have unique names (no two solvers can have the same name, but different factors).
+If you want to use the same solver twice for a problem but with different solver factors, make sure you change the name of the solver - the last solver factor - accordingly.
-* Select a problem from the "Problem" dropdown.
+* Select a problem from the "Problem" dropdown list.
 * Change factors associated with the Problem and Model as necessary.
-* All problems with unique factors must have unique names (no two problems can have the same name, but different factors)
+* All problems with unique factors must have unique names (no two problems can have the same name, but different factors).
+If you want to use the same problem twice for a solver but with different problem or model factors, make sure you change the name of the problem - the last problem factor - accordingly.
 * The default number of macroreplications is 10.
-The user can modify this in the top left corner
+You can modify this in the top left corner.
 * Select the "Add Experiment" button, which only appears when a solver and Problem is selected.
+Then, a new Experiment will be added in the "Queue of Experiments".

-### Cross-Design Experiment
+### Creating a Cross-Design Experiment
-By cross-designing an experiment, the user creates a MetaExperiment, which will be added to the Queue of Meta Experiments.
+By cross-designing an Experiment, you can create a MetaExperiment, which will be added to the Queue of Meta Experiments.
 Meta Experiments can only be created and not loaded from a file.
-* Click Cross-Design Experiment
+* Click the "Cross-Design Experiments" button.
-* Check which Problems and Solvers the experiment should contain
-* Note that deterministic solvers can not handle stochastic problems (ex: FACSIZE-2 can not be solved with ASTRODF)
+* Check the compatibility of the Problems and Solvers being selected.
+Note that deterministic solvers can not handle stochastic problems (ex: FACSIZE-2 can not be solved with ASTRODF).
-* The default number of Macroreplicaitions is 10, but that can be adjusted
+* The default number of macroreplicaitions is 10, but you can modify that.
 * Click "Confirm Cross-Design Experiment."
-* The pop-up window will disappear, and the Experiments frame will automatically switch to Queue of Meta Experiments To exit out of the Meta Experiment pop-up without creating an experiment, click the red x in the top left corner of the window.
+* The pop-up window will disappear, and the Experiments frame will automatically switch to the "Queue of MetaExperiments".
+* To exit out of the MetaExperiment pop-up without creating an Experiment, click the red x in the top left corner of the window.

 ## Run an Experiment
-To run an experiment or meta experiment that has not already been run, click the "Run Exp." button in the queue of experiments or queue of meta experiments.
-Once the experiment is run, it can not be rerun.
+To run an Experiment or MetaExperiment that has not already been run, click the "Run Exp." button in the "Queue of Experiments" or "Queue of MetaExperiments".
+Once the Experiment is run, it can not be rerun.
-**Note:** running an experiment could take a couple of seconds to a couple of minutes depending on the experiment and the number of macroreplications.
+**Note:** running an Experiment could take a couple of seconds to a couple of minutes depending on the Experiment and the number of macroreplications.

-## Postprocess and Postnormalize
+## Post-Processing and Post-Normalization
 Post Processing happens before post normalizing.
-After postnormalization is complete, the Plotting window appears.
+After post-normalization is complete, the Plotting window appears.
-To exit out of the Post Process/ Normalize pop-up without postprocessing or normalizing, click the red x in the top left corner of the window.
+To exit out of the Post Process/ Normalize pop-up without post-processing or normalizing, click the red x in the top left corner of the window.

 ### Experiments
-Experiments can be post-processed from the queue of Experiments tab by clicking "Postprocess."
+Experiments can be post-processed from the "Queue of Experiments" tab by clicking "Post-Process."
 Adjust Post Processing factors as necessary.
-Only Experiments that have already been run and have not yet been postprocessed can be postprocessed. <br>
+Only Experiments that have already been run and have not yet been post-processed can be post-processed. <br>
-After Post Processing, click the "Postnormalize by Problem" tab to select which experiments to postnormalize together.
+After post-processing, click the "Post-Normalize by Problem" tab to select which Experiments to post-normalize together.
-* Only Experiments with the same Problem can be postnormalized Together.
+* Only Experiments with the same Problem can be post-normalized Together.
 * Once all Experiments are checked, click the "Post Normalize Selected" button at the bottom of the GUI (this button only appears when in the Post Normalize Tab)
-* Update any values necessary and click "Post Normalize" when the experiment or experiments are ready to be postnormalized
+* Update any values necessary and click "Post-Normalize" when the Experiment or Experiments are ready to be post-normalized

-### Meta Experiments
+### MetaExperiments
-Meta Experiments are postprocessed and postnormalized at the same time.
+MetaExperiments are post-processed and post-normalized at the same time.
-* Click the Post Process button for the specific Meta Experiment, then change any values necessary, then click "Postprocess"
+* Click the Post Process button for the specific Meta Experiment, then change any values necessary, then click "Post-Process"

 ## Plotting Experiments
 The Plotting page is the same for both Experiments and Meta Experiments.
 Currently, multiple Experiments with the same Problem can be plotted together, and any problem/ solver from one Meta Experiment can be plotted together.
 To return to the main page, click the red x in the top left corner of the window.